klown/personal-data-server/src/database/README.md

 ## Start Up

+WARNING:  The script described below uses Docker to start a container based on the Postgres docker image, and it will download the image if it is not on the system.
+The Docker image is about 160 MB.

-Use the provided script to start up the a container running PostGres and initialize an empty `fluid_prefsdb` database.
+Use the provided script to start up a container running PostGres and initialize an empty `fluid_prefsdb` database.
 The script uses the configuration described above, but the values can be overridden by setting up the appropriate environment variables (see below for an example).
 The script is in the `scripts` folder and is run as follows: